 - If you move, it is also important to tell Social Security (or the Railroad Retirement Board).

 - Call Customer Service for help if you have questions or concerns.
 We also welcome any suggestions you may have for improving our plan.

-Blue Cross & Blue Shield of Rhode Island is a Medicare Advantage organization with a Medicare contract.
+Blue Cross & Blue Shield of Rhode Island is an HMO plan with a Medicare contract.
 Enrollment in Blue Cross & Blue Shield of Rhode Island depends on contract renewal.